achaba-analytics254/javascript-exercises/README.md

-# javascript-exercises
+# completed_javascript-exercises
-TOP JS exercise
+This repo contains exercises that covers what I have learned throughout the TOP Javascript.

+## Next chapter in progress.....